National Month of Deaf People

-There’s a shared set of social beliefs, behaviours, art, literary tradition, history and values within the deaf community.
-This is referred to as deaf culture and sign languages are normally the main means of communication.
+There’s a shared set of social beliefs, behaviours, art, literary tradition, history, and values within the deaf community.
+This is referred to as deaf culture, and sign language are normally the means of communication.
 Deaf people aren’t normally born into the community.
 Communities can consist of deaf and hearing people.

 Sign language refers to a person who uses their hands instead of their voice to communicate.

-If you want to communicate with a deaf person first attract his or her attention by tapping gently on their shoulder or wave in the air to establish eye contact if they are out of reach.
+If you want to communicate with a deaf person first attract their attention by tapping gently on their shoulder or wave in the air to establish eye contact if they‘re out of reach.